brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 You may also choose to save the other files for reference.
 (The build system will include the configuration files in the build folder.)

-### Alternate Method of Building the Image
+### Command-line live-build utilities

-Alternatively, if you have a Debian "Jesse" system, you can also build the image yourself.
-Here is an example using [lb](https://packages.debian.org/jessie/live-build) version 4.x:
+Alternatively, if you have a Linux system, you can also build the image yourself.
+Here is an example using [lb](https://packages.debian.org/jessie/live-build) version 4.x running on Debian "Jesse":

 ```
 $ sudo apt-get install live-build debootstrap syslinux squashfs-tools genisoimage rsync